Thomasvangrol/Caelin-s-Idylle/README.md

 Local images must be placed in `src/media`.

-In .mdx files (like posts) you don't need to specify the full path for images, just the filename, OBR figures out the image path.
+In .mdx files and the posts frontmatter you don't need to specify the full path for images, just the filename, OBR figures out the image path.

 Example: `![ALT](filename.ext TITLE)`